Frequently Asked Questions

 If you do not have a recent audiogram that shows your hearing sensitivity at different frequencies (preferably up to 8000Hz), we strongly encourage you to obtain one.
 In the meantime, you can do a preliminary test yourself using the following online resources:

 1. Go Here to test your hearing using a great online hearing test provided by the University of New South Wales in Australia.
 If done correctly, this will yield useful information about your hearing sensitivity from low to high (up to 16,000 Hz!).

 2. You can also learn a lot about your hearing by visiting Hear For Yourself on our website, where we provide numerous examples of pitch-shifted bird songs, along with the original field recordings.
-If you suffer from high frequency loss and set your playback volume to a very low level, you are likely not to hear many (if not all) of the high singers, while the pitch-lowered versions should be clearly audible.
+If you suffer from high frequency loss and set your playback volume to a very low level, you probably will not be able to hear the vast majority the un-shifted songs (this depends, of course, on how much of the high end you’re missing), while the pitch-lowered versions should all be clearly audible.

 The Optimal User:

 Our pitch-lowering approach to bringing back the birds requires that the user still have reasonably good hearing in both ears up to around 2000 Hz (2 kHz).
 The audiogram for such an “optimal” user might look something like this: